Vidyasagar The Renaissance – Man

-We remember Ishwar Chandra Vidyasagar, the Renaissance- man for his contributions in the society and in educational arena of Bengal.
-Today, we are remembering him in his birthday.
+We remember the great fearless Ishwar Chandra Vidyasagar, the Renaissance- man for his contributions in the society and in educational arena of Bengal.
+However, we are remembering him in his birthday.
 Obviously, he was a modern man in nineteenth century Bengal as well as India .

 He was born in Birsingha village in Hooghly district of Bengal on September 26, 1820.
 He is famous by the name of “Vidyasagar”.
 Because he was an eminent intellectual and scholar of contemporary India.

 Eshwar Chandra Vidyasagar belonged to a Hindu Brahmin family.
 He was born to Thakurdas Bandyopadhyay and Bhagavati Devi.
-He was not privileged enough to have a gas lamp at his home and the desire to acquire knowledge made him study under the streetlights.
+His father was very poor.
+So Vidyasagar did not get privilege enough to have a gas lamp at his home and the desire to acquire knowledge made him study under the streetlights.

 Through scholarships, he made a quick succession and joined Sanskrit College in Calcutta and graduated in the year 1841.

-It took him 12 years to graduate from college.
-He was also pursuing his part-time job while studying at the same time.
+However, it took him 12 years to graduate from college.
+On the other hand, he was pursuing a part-time job while studying at the same time.
 He had a qualification in Sanskrit Grammar, literature, dialectics, Vedanta, smriti, and astronomy.

 In true sense of the term, Vidyasagar was a renaissance -man.
 He was also a social reformer, philosopher, philanthropist, and educationalist with a modern vision.
-He was a person with high morality, honest character, truthfulness, social reform, unselfishness, and liberalism.
+Eventually, he was a person with high morality, honest character, truthfulness, social reform, unselfishness, and liberalism.

 Read more: MICHAEL MADHUSUDAN DUTTA: THE FIRST MODERN POET